|

 Shocking death!--Head cut off by railroad cars.--A most shocking accident

-on Monday night or early Tuesday morning.
-The body of a man was discovered
+night or early Tuesday morning.
+The body of a man was discovered at an

-at an early hour on Tuesday morning, lying on the track at the above point.
+early hour on Tuesday morning, lying on the track at the above point.
+The

-The head was entirely severed from the body and was on the outside of the
+head was entirely severed from the body and was on the outside of the track.

-track.
-Nearly the whole face was cut away, only one eye being left
+Nearly the whole face was cut away, only one eye being left in the skull.

 George Warner

-off a raft and drowned at the Queen’s Run dam on the 2nd day of May last,
+raft and drowned at the Queen’s Run dam on the 2nd day of May last, was found in

 The Tioga County Agitator, Wellsboro, Tioga Co, Pa.)